yu45020/MplDecorator/README.md

 # MplDecorator

 Python decorator for matplotlib and seaborn plots.
 Users only need to add one line on top of a plotting function to set pre-customized styles without changing current plot styles.
-The current version support LaTex decorator.
+The current version supports LaTex decorator.

+The internal color scheme for multi-line plots is inherited from [Yi-Xin Liu's mpltex](https://github.com/liuyxpp/mpltex)'s color file and is modified to be compatible in Python 3.
+The default scheme is Tableau classic 10 and can be changed to ColorBrewer Set 1 and Tableau classic 20 in the [color.py](https://github.com/yu45020/MplDecorator/blob/master/MplDecorator/colors.py) file.
+For information on Tableau scheme can be found in [Palettable: Color palettes for Python](https://jiffyclub.github.io/palettable/).

-This tool is built on
+This tool is inspired by and built on
 [Yi-Xin Liu's mpltex](https://github.com/liuyxpp/mpltex) and [masasin's latexipy](https://github.com/masasin/latexipy)